MattNikonorov/Typing-Animation-in-CSS/README.md

       to { border-color: orange; }
     }
 ```
-This will change the border color of the "typed-out" element's border, which is used as a cursor. from transparent to orange.
+This will change the border color of the "typed-out" element's border, which is used as a cursor for the typewriter effect, from transparent to orange.
 Include this animation in the "typed-out" class and set it's animation direction property to infinite to make the cursor disappear and reappear every .8s forever.
 ```
     .typed-out{